Leona Florentino: Works

-Historical marker of Leona Florentino, installed by the Philippine government in 1958.
+Historical marker of Leona Florentino, installed by the Philippine Historical Committee in 1958.
 UNESCO installed another marker below her statue.

 Her lyrical poetry in Spanish, and especially that in Ilocano, gained attention in various international forums in Spain, Paris and St. Louis, Missouri.
 Of her many writings, unfortunately, only 22 poems have been preserved, where many were likely destroyed by those against her progressive writings during the patriarchal Spanish colonial era, while some were destroyed as a result of war against the Spanish colonizers.
 The remaining 22 literary contributions were posthumously presented at the Exposicion General de Filipinas in Madrid in 1887 three years after her death.
 They are again presented at the International Exposicion in Paris in 1889 and at the St. Louis International Exposition in Missouri in 1904.
 They were also included in the Encyclopedia Internationale des Oeuvres des Femmes (International Encyclopedia of Women's Works) in 1889.
 Although more known for her poems, Leona also wrote manifestos on Filipina strength and critiques on colonial rule through satirical writings in a gentle progression.
 For much of the 20th century, Leona's sexuality and romantic relationships with some of her female peers were intentionally neglected by scholars of literature, to an extent that they have been omitted in chronicles, likely an attempt to whitewash her sexual orientation.
 This whitewashing was halted after her life as a lesbian woman was finally vividly performed in the Cultural Center of the Philippines in the 1990's.